johnludeke/acoustic-stimulation-to-improve-sleep/notebooks/sguru2/README.md

 **Objective:** Finalize component selection and define verification strategy for the system.

 We updated the design document by reviewing all components, ensuring availability, compatibility, and delivery timelines.
 This led to finalizing the full subsystem/component breakdown (headband, ADS1299, PIC32, BLE module, DAC, amplifier, etc.), which establishes a clear hardware architecture for the project.
+A full list of components ordered can be seen in Table 1.

 Table 1.
 Components Ordered
 <img width="561" height="415" alt="Screenshot 2026-05-04 at 7 46 09 PM" src="https://github.com/user-attachments/assets/ac7ac9c7-6da4-4c8f-a34f-71ec74fe6f3b" />

 I also worked on defining testing procedures, focusing on the signal processing subsystem.
 One key requirement from the Sound Asleep reference is that artifact-contaminated data must be less than 10% over long recordings.
-OpenBCI identifies artifacts using ADC saturation, which occurs when the analog signal exceeds the ADC’s measurable range and clips.
+OpenBCI identifies artifacts using ADC saturation, which occurs when the analog signal exceeds the ADC’s measurable range and clips [4].

 Based on this, I proposed measuring the fraction of time where samples are saturated: